MartinDawson/test-app/README.md

 );
 ```

+Tip: If your validations are tied together and not abstracted into separate functions you will need to refactor them now to do this.

-4. Write integration tests for the above cases
+4. Write integration tests for the above cases to verify that each validation works correctly.